Keblov: Administrative division

+Etymology

+The name Keblov is derived from the surname Kebl, meaning "Kebl's (court)".

 Geography

 Keblov is located about 30 km southeast of Benešov.
 It lies in the Vlašim Uplands.
 The highest point is the hill Hůrka at 459 m above sea level.
 The municipal territory is situated on the shores of the Švihov and Němčice reservoirs.

 History

 The first written mention of Keblov is from 1290, when it was a property of the Prague bishops.
 In 1436, it was acquired by the Trčka of Lípa noble family.
 After they sold the village in 1547, its owners changed frequently.
 In the 17th century, the village of Sedlice was annexed to Keblov.
 In 1703, Keblov was bought by Count John Leopold of Trautson and Falkenstein, who annexed the village to the Křivsoudov estate.

 Transport

 There are no railways or major roads passing through the municipality.
 The D1 motorway runs along the northern municipal border just outside the municipal territory.